PolarbearDK/Miracle.FileZilla.Api/README.md

 Managed API for FileZilla FTP server.
 Allows you to do basically the same as the FileZilla Server interface.
 Target audience is everyone who wants to automate the administration of FileZilla server, particularly user/group management.

+# Note!
+FileZilla server 1.x is NOT supported
+This *not* my decision as the FileZilla team has made it almost impossible to maintain an API for the 1.x+ as the internal API will changes without notice.
+See [FileZilla Forums](https://forum.filezilla-project.org/viewtopic.php?f=6&t=54164&p=178144#p178147).

 ## Usage

 Available as a NuGet package: [Miracle.FileZilla.Api](https://www.nuget.org/packages/Miracle.FileZilla.Api/)